Identifying and achieving the stability objective

 • where the child is subject to an interim accommodation order and family preservation would be in the child’s best interests

-• where the court has made a family preservation order and the circumstances have not changed since the order was made
+• where the court has made a family preservation order and the circumstances have not changed since the order was made,

-• after the parents of a child who has been in out–of-home care have been directed to resume full parental responsibility and the child has returned home.
+• after the parents of a child who has been in care have been directed to resume full parental responsibility and the child has returned home.

-Family preservation is only an appropriate permanency objective where remaining in parental care is consistent with the child’s best interests, including meeting their safety and developmental needs.
+Where a child is placed in care voluntarily, the appropriate stability objective is family preservation, because the parents retain full parental responsibility for the child.
+Family preservation is an appropriate stability objective where remaining in parental care is consistent with the child’s best interests, including meeting their safety and developmental needs.

 Family reunification

-• a child is subject to an interim accommodation order to any form of out-of-home care (including with a suitable person), unless a family preservation order or other order or outcome placing a child in parental care is being recommended to the Court
+• a child is subject to an interim accommodation order to any form of care (including with a suitable person), unless a family preservation order or other order or outcome placing a child in parental care is being recommended to the Court

-• the court has made or extended a family reunification order and the circumstances have not changed since the order was made, unless the order is nearing its conclusion and a further extension of the family reunification order would not be in the child’s best interests
+• the Court has made or extended a family reunification order and the circumstances have not changed since the order was made and reunification remains in the child’s best interests.
+Where an order is nearing its conclusion, it will be relevant to have regard to the factors the Court will consider in assessing whether an extension is in the child’s best interests:

 • parents have actively engaged in services to support reunification, despite delays, and are expected to be able to resume care of their child

-• the child’s parents are dead or significantly incapacitated, or the child has been abandoned,
+• the child’s parents are dead or significantly incapacitated, or the child has been abandoned

 • the parents insist they do not wish to resume care of the child and want other arrangements made for their child’s care.